Palm Trees for Sale UK | Hardy & Frost Resistant

 click here

 At Palm and Olive, we specialise in mature, garden-ready palm trees that turn ordinary British gardens into year-round tropical escapes.
 Our entire collection is chosen for proven cold-hardiness and low maintenance, so you get stunning results without the worry.
+Explore our full online shop to find your perfect match.

 Top-selling hardy varieties include: